lbl-srg/obc/specification/source/specification.rst

 * A list of elementary control blocks, such as a block that adds two signals and outputs the sum, or a block that represents a PID controller.
+* Connectors through which these blocks receive values and output values.
 * Permissible data types.
 * Syntax to specify